-Wherever you stand on these very important issues, we hope you’ll forgive our seasonal blog foray into the not-especially-legal subject of the history of Christmas decorations.
-If you’re really itching to dive into some heavy legal topics, you could always hit up our back catalogue and read up on indemnity insurance, conservation covenants or proprietary estoppel.
+Wherever you stand on these very important issues, we hope you’ll forgive our seasonal blog.
+Here we foray into the not-especially-legal subject of the history of Christmas decorations.
+If you’re really itching to dive into some heavy legal topics, you could always hit up our back catalogue.
+Read up on indemnity insurance, conservation covenants or proprietary estoppel if you want to.
 Not quite enough for you?
 Don’t worry, we’ve got a stonker of a legal post planned to kick of 2022.

 But in the meantime…

 Decking the halls with boughs of holly

 Some inspired person wrote ‘Deck the Halls with Boughs of Holly’ in the 16th century.
 At that time it had already been common practice for folks to decorate their houses with evergreens like holly and ivy.
 Evergreens symbolised the promise that spring would come.
 Now, isn’t that a nice thought?

 Are we still on the subject of greener?
 Well, yes.
 Next time you find yourself puckering up under a sprig of mistletoe, you might like to keep in mind that the Ancient Romans used it to treat ulcers and the Ancient Greeks thought it a wonder for spleens and stomach cramps.
 Romantic, no?!
 Some time later, mistletoe started to be considered as a symbol of fertility and vitality.
 All thanks to its ability to grow even in the depths of winter.
 Even later still English servants are said to have started snogging under it.
 The rest, as they say, is history.
 And sometimes, biology.